Imperial distillery

-Imperial distillery was a producer of single malt Scotch whisky located in Carron, Speyside that operated sporadically between 1897 and 1998.
+Imperial distillery was a Speyside single malt Scotch whisky in Carron, Strathspey.

+History

+Imperial distillery was built by Thomas Mackenzie in 1897.

+In 1925, Imperial joined The Distillers Company.

+in 1989, Imperial distillery was sold to Allied Distillers.

+The distillery was demolished in 2013 and a new distillery, Dalmunach, established on the site in 2015.
+Pernod Ricard bought Allied in 2005.

+Whisky

+Imperial distillery operated sporadically between 1897 and 1998.
 Imperial was mothballed and reopened several times in its hundred-year history.
 The only official bottling was a 15-year expression, released in the mid 1990s.
-The distillery was demolished in 2013 and a new distillery, Dalmunach, established on the site in 2015.